 Council decided to inaugurate the Betty Willett Award for outstanding achievement in the profession and asked the membership to nominate who they thought worthy of this accolade.
-To that end, Claire Hill received the inaugural award in 2018.

 - the most varied skill set of any reporter I know which has ensured that she is able to work in virtually any arena that the profession serves;